 Donna Jackson-Kohlin, MSN,CNM, CCHP, is a Certified Nurse Midwife (CNM) providing ob/gyn care at the Western MA Regional Women’s Correctional Center.
-This post is based on the session “Increasing Staff Comfort Levels in Caring for Pregnant Women” that she is presenting with colleagues Theresa Coley-Kouadio and Carly Detterman; one of many valuable sessions taking place at the 2015 National Conference on Correctional Health Care in Dallas, TX, October 17-21, 2015.
-Learn more about the conference and register HERE.
+This post is based on the session “Increasing Staff Comfort Levels in Caring for Pregnant Women” that she is presenting with colleagues Theresa Coley-Kouadio and Carly Detterman; one of many valuable sessions that occurred at the 2015 National Conference on Correctional Health Care in Dallas, TX, October 17-21, 2015.

 If you work with female inmates, you are likely to regularly care for pregnant patients.
 It is estimated that 6-10% of incarcerated women are pregnant at any time in the criminal justice system as almost 80% of female inmates are of child-bearing age.
 Many of us enter our correctional practice with little experience caring for pregnant women yet we need to manage prenatal and post-natal care while dealing with women at high-risk for premature labor, ectopic pregnancy, and precipitous delivery.

 There are plenty of reasons to be uneasy about caring for pregnant Incarcerated women.
 Many have had past complicated high-risk pregnancies, with preterm births, multiple emergency cesarean sections, miscarriages, or stillbirths.
 Then there are the additional concerns of substance abuse, minimal medical or prenatal care, and undiagnosed medical conditions.
 Chaotic life situations such as homelessness and abuse add to the complications of care.
 Recovery from substance abuse, regular meals, and a stable living situation during incarceration can decrease the chances for pregnancy problems, especially for women with high-risk histories..